danyaberezun/KEEPs/README.md

 It is how the GADTs already works in many functional languages, but for object-oriented languages with inheritance-based subtyping it is not as easy and actually not enough to achive only generalized pattern matching.

 > The details of why it is so could be found in [the GADT formalization for C#](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/gadtoop.pdf) and Scala 3 implementation.
-> Additionally, you could see the [Bound inference algorithm](...) section of this KEEP.
+> Additionally, you could see the [Bounds inference algorithm](...) section of this KEEP.

 In fact, in general you have access to additional type information when there is a value in the program that has two related types.
 For functional languages, this happens, for example, with GADT and one of its specific variant type in pattern matching; for object-oriented languages, this can happen for two arbitrary types, when one is inherited from (is a subtype of) another.